whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 When I came downstairs you were fast asleep.
 I know that you are angry at me for what I said tonight.Iam really sorry if I hurt you somehow.
 I know that I have been acting somewhat weirdly for about a month now.
 I promise you that things won't be the same going forward.

 Do you know the old myth about comets ?
-They say that whatever wish we make it an honest heart while seeing a comet comes true.
-When I saw that Halley's comet today ,I was thinking all about us.I wished with all my heart that we are together forever and no force ever seperates us.
+They say that whatever wish we make with an honest heart while seeing a comet comes true.
+When I saw that Halley's comet today ,I was thinking all about us.I wished with all my heart that we are together forever and no force ever separates us.
 That was my wish dear .

 And I hope that this wish will come true.